 All women have the gift of maternity, and it is lived in two ways: physical motherhood and spiritual motherhood.
 Physical mothers come to mind most obviously.
 They birth and raise their own biological children, or raise children as adoptive mothers, stepmothers, or foster mothers.

 To understand spiritual motherhood or spiritual maternity properly, we need to broaden our understanding of the gift of maternity.
 Growing up I considered maternity limited to nine months of pregnancy.
-Later in life, I read John Paul II’s 1988 apostolic letter, Mulieris Dignatatem (“On the Dignity and Vocation of Women”) and gained a new perspective.
+Later in life, I read St. John Paul II’s 1988 apostolic letter, Mulieris Dignitatem (On the Dignity and Vocation of Women) and gained a new perspective.

-The moral and spiritual strength of a woman is joined to her awareness that God entrusts the human being to her in a special way….
-This entrusting concerns women in a special way—precisely by reason of their femininity—and this in a particular way determines their vocation….
-A woman is strong because of her awareness of this entrusting… (par.
-30.)
+The moral and spiritual strength of a woman is joined to her awareness that God entrusts the human being to her in a special way. … This entrusting concerns women in a special way — precisely by reason of their femininity — and this in a particular way determines their vocation. … A woman is strong because of her awareness of this entrusting.
+(30)

-Blessed Teresa of Calcutta, founder of the Missionaries of Charity, is a powerful example.
+St. Teresa of Kolkata, founder of the Missionaries of Charity, is a powerful example.
 Mother Teresa displayed spiritual mothering in action.
-Her words, actions, and prayers mothered millions—not biologically, but spiritually.
+Her words, actions, and prayers mothered millions — not biologically, but spiritually.

 Spiritual mothers in our midst